superma312/react-buy-orders/README.md

 This app is for creating and managing Buy Orders in the marketplace.

-- React for UI
+- React for a UI
-- @reduxjs/toolkit for the redux statemanagement
+- @reduxjs/toolkit for a redux statemanagement
-- Typescript for the typing
+- Typescript for a typing
 - Bootstrap 5 for UI components
+- formik for a form validation
 - Axios for implementing APIs
 - dayjs for handling dates